-There is probably no need to convince you of the merits of rosemary (Rosmarinus officinalis) as a must in every culinary herb collection.
-However, it is a very tender perennial that grows evergreen only in warm climates.
-For it to survive here, you will need to bring it in to a sunny windowsill for the winter.
-My solution is to leave it in a pot year-round, and when I am sure the nights are warm, I sink the pot into an outdoor spot for the summer and reclaim it to a sunny interior long before even a finger of frost can achieve total damage.
+Steamboat Springs — There is probably no need to convince you of the merits of rosemary (Rosmarinus officinalis) as a “must have” in every culinary herb collection.
+However, it is a very tender perennial, growing evergreen only in warm climates, and for it to survive here, you will need to bring it in for the winter to a sunny windowsill.
+My solution is to leave it in a pot year-round, and when I am very sure the nights are warm, I sink the pot into an outdoor spot for the summer and reclaim it to a sunny interior long before even a finger of frost can achieve total damage.

-Rosemary rarely reaches heights of more than two or three feet, but in warm climates, under the best of conditions, it can grow as high as six feet.
-It is very slow growing and needs a sheltered spot, preferably sandy soil, excellent drainage, very little watering and hot sun.
+Rosemary rarely reaches heights of more than 2 or 3 feet, but in warm climates, it can grow as tall as 6 feet.
+It is very slow-growing and needs a sheltered spot, preferably sandy soil, excellent drainage but very little watering, and hot sun.
 Rosemary also will be more pungent if there is lime in the soil, and this can be provided with crushed eggshells or potash.
-The leaves are short, narrow and tough, like pine needles, and set densely on the branches.
-Dried leaves retain their flavor well and are convenient to store.
+The leaves are short, narrow and tough – rather like pine needles – and set densely on the branches.
+When dried, the leaves retain their flavor well and are convenient to store.
 In the fall, shy little pale flowers grow in crowded clusters among the leaves and, depending on the variety, can be pink, blue or white.
 The aromatic oils in the leaves are strongest when picked before the plant flowers.
 The stems will turn woody from the second year, and if you harvest quite a bit of rosemary, these stripped stems can be burned on a fire or barbecue for a lovely aroma.

-Today much of the past is preserved by growing and utilizing herbs, and although many of their traditional uses have faded, rosemary continues to be valued in kitchens around the world, since it only takes a few pungent sprinklings of its aromatic leaves to produce a lasting culinary memory.
+Today, much of the past is preserved by growing and utilizing herbs, and although many of their traditional uses have faded, rosemary continues to be valued in kitchens around the world, since it only takes a few pungent sprinklings of its aromatic leaves to produce a lasting culinary memory.